-Conveniently located in Newcastle Uni’s student union, this two day festival (Friday 25th and Saturday 26th September) is a must-see for punk and rock music fans.
+Conveniently located in Newcastle Uni’s student union – less than a 15-minute walk from our Northumbria University accommodation – this two day festival (Friday 25th and Saturday 26th September) is a must-see for punk and rock music fans.
 With an impressive line-up, Mosh on the Tyne weekend tickets are just £33 and with no need to worry about camping, or even accommodation if you’re staying at nearby Plummer House with Collegiate, you get to enjoy the live entertainment and easily head home to a comfy bed and hot shower.

 Curious About: Newcastle

 Curious About specialise in city tours that anyone can enjoy.
 Take your pick of two quirky treasure hunt style heritage walks through Newcastle where you don’t just visit the big landmarks, but the city’s hidden gems and unusual spots too.
 Tickets are just £7.50 and you’ll receive a 16-page booklet with a brief history of Newcastle and two detailed maps with walking directions and routes plotted out for you, as well as picture prompts and fun facts for you and your friends to enjoy.
 Book your tickets online and enter code NewcastleGateshead20 for a 20% discount on any purchases from Curious About.